powerbot15/image-compressor/README.md

 Such free space is filled with the `#FFFFFF` color for `image/jpeg` mime type.
 For `image/png` free space aside result image filled transparently.
 [Demo](http://powerbot15.github.io/image-compressor/)

 **Image compressor** uses step-down algorithm for scaling down images.
 That means an image gets compressed for some discrete steps.
-Within each of steps image gets compressed by a half(original size : `width`, `height`, size after first step is `width / 2`, `height / 2` ).
+Within each step image gets compressed by a half(original size : `width`, `height`, size after first step is `width / 2`, `height / 2` ).
 Such stepping allows limited interpolation on compressed image and gives more similar to original image result

 ## INSTALLATION